 What is the settlement value of a cerebral palsy case in Baltimore?
 It is certainly higher in Baltimore City than it is in Baltimore County or other surrounding suburbs.

-2017 Baltimore County $2,000,000 Verdict: mother’s water breaks early and she is admitted to the labor and delivery unit at St. Joseph Medical Center in Towson, Maryland, just north of Baltimore.
-The doctors at St. Joseph’s miscalculate the baby’s gestational age to be 36 weeks which leads them to go ahead and deliver the baby without administering steroids or taking other premature birth precautions.
+- 2017 Baltimore County $2,000,000 Verdict: The mother’s water breaks early and she is admitted to the labor and delivery unit at St. Joseph Medical Center in Towson, Maryland, just north of Baltimore.
+The doctors at St. Joseph’s miscalculate the baby’s gestational age to be 36 weeks which leads them to deliver the baby without administering steroids or taking other premature birth precautions.
 They realize afterward that the mother was only 33 weeks pregnant and the baby was delivered prematurely.
 As a result, the baby is born prematurely with under-developed lungs and she suffers oxygen deprivation.
 She is later diagnosed with cerebral palsy as a result of her neonatal respiratory distress.
 Following a 10-day trial, a jury in Baltimore County finds in favor of the plaintiffs and awards $2 million in damages.

-2012 Baltimore City $21,000,000 Verdict: mother is admitted to the maternity ward at MedStar Harbor Hospital which is right across the Hanover Street Bridge by the water in South Baltimore.
+- 2012 Baltimore City $21,000,000 Verdict: The mother is admitted to the maternity ward at MedStar Harbor Hospital which is right across the Hanover Street Bridge by the water in South Baltimore.
 Her labor is long and very difficult and at some point during delivery, the baby suffers some oxygen deprivation causing injury to her brain.
 The baby is eventually diagnosed with spastic cerebral palsy with cognitive impairment and related respiratory problems.
-Her mother sues the doctor and Harbor Hospital alleging that they failed to appropriate monitor her labor and recognize indications of fetal distress that should have warranted an emergency C-section.
+Her mother sues the doctor and Harbor Hospital alleging that they failed to appropriately monitor her labor and recognize indications of fetal distress that should have warranted an emergency C-section.
 The doctor and hospital insist that they provided competent care and monitoring, but a jury in Baltimore City finds them 100% responsible for the injuries to the baby and award total damage of $21 million.

 Life Expectancy for Children with CP

 Unfortunately, some individuals with cerebral palsy have a reduced life expectancy.
 Remember, I said some, not all.
 Many CP victims are happy people with normal life spans.
-But CP cases with severe mental/cognitive disability or severe physical impairment are most the likely to reduce life expectancy.
+But CP cases with severe mental/cognitive disability or severe physical impairment are the most likely to reduce life expectancy.
 The decrease in life expectancy is based in no small measure to the severity of the patient’s symptoms.

 Cerebral Palsy Malpractice Claims in Baltimore

-Not all cases of CP are the result of medical negligence.
+Not all cases of CP result from medical negligence.
 But the undeniable fact is that many children end up with CP because the OBGYN or labor & delivery staff at the hospital made a mistake or mishandled a situation.
 Even a short loss of oxygen to the brain during childbirth can result in serious injury to a baby.
 Cerebral palsy is probably one of the most devastating childbirth injuries.
 A child with CP will be disabled and limited for the rest of their life.

 - Settlement Value of a Cerebral Palsy Lawsuit